parkerhutchinson/stereo-resume/README.md

 ## Employment

-#### The Brigade https://thisisthebrigade.com - Senior Developer
+#### The Brigade https://thisisthebrigade.com - Senior Developer / Human to Machine Interface Designer(2 years)
 As Senior Developer at Brigade my job encompasses the entire gamut of agency web development.
 Tasked with providing expert knowledge in web programming and agency process.
 To maintain client expectations on high-end web development and services.
 Provide solutions to tough client requests.
+Help the graphic designers transition to digital with all the knowledge of an experienced web dev.

 * Develop high scaleable web applications in PHP, React, and bleeding edge web technologies.
 * Management of self and contractors to deliver cutting edge product applications.
 * Provide recommendation to client for solutions into process and media team management.
 * UX/UI animation and recommendations to strengthen designer/developer relations.
 * Write user friendly and human readable documentation.
+* Design interfaces for client facing applications.

-#### Draftboard https://draftboard.com - Full Stack Javascript Developer
+#### Draftboard https://draftboard.com - Full Stack Javascript Developer (1 year)
 Draftboard is a online fantasy sports betting application written in Django backend, React front-end, deployed to Heroku CI server.
 User profiles that manage monetary transactions.
 Offsite API and local data using Redux and pusher for near real time async data display.

 * React15.x front-end development working with external and cached data.